NamNguyenResearch/NamNguyenResearch.github.io/_notes/MultiLR.md

 collection: notes
 permalink: /notes/2016/MLR
 date: 2016-10-29
 excerpt: Multinomial logistic regression is a generalization of binary logistic regression to multiclass problems.
-This note will explain the nice geometry of the likelihood function in estimating the model parameters, the key to understanding how multinomial logistic regression works.
+This note will explain the nice geometry of the likelihood function in estimating the model parameters by looking at the second-order derivative of the MLR objective function.
 enable: true
 ---